Prefabricated Accessible Shower Guide

 Prefabricated Shower Shapes

 Most prefab shower stalls are square or rectangular in shape.
-Round stalls and neo-angular shower stalls exist as well.
-We have highlighted some the main benefits and drawbacks of each shower shape below.
+Some round stalls and neo-angular shower stalls exist as well.
+We have highlighted some the main benefits and drawbacks of each of these shower shape below.

 - Square or Rectangular Shower Stall: Space permitting, square and rectangular shaped shower stalls are the best consideration for accessibility needs.
 Reason being, they tend to work best with adaptive equipment, such as grab bars, bath seats, benches, and rolling shower chairs.